wxcctechsummit/holcct2108/livelabs/Lab4Analyzer.md

 ## Lab Objective

 This lab is designed to build upon previous labs where custom reports were created and saved.
 Those reports will be used in this lab to further get simple, useful and actionalble data insights.
-In this lab we will explore `Enhanced Fields`, `Heat Map view`, `Compound Visualizations`, and 'Drill-down`.
+In this lab we will explore `Enhanced Fields`, `Heat Map view`, `Compound Visualizations`, and 'Drill-down`

-## Pre-requisite
+### Pre-requisite

 1. All previous labs completed
 2. Admin or supervisor credential with Analytics access in user profile